 What is Direct Primary Care?

-In primary care, patients suffer the consequences of delayed appointments with doctors, leading to late diagnoses with little room for a cure.
-In primary care, physicians too, suffer from burnout due to an overwhelming patient load which affects their quality of practice, and hence, their mental and physical well-being.
+In primary care, patients suffer the consequences of delayed appointments with doctors, leading to late diagnoses with little room for cure.
+In primary care, physicians too, suffer from burnouts due to an overwhelming patient load which affects their quality of practice, and hence, their mental and physical well-being.

 But, should we put all the blame on doctors for lacking in providing basic preventive healthcare?